Do Not Step Into the Same River Twice: Learning to Reason from Trial and Error: Experimental Setup

 \subsection{Evaluation}

 We focus on six widely used mathematics benchmarks including MATH-500~\cite{MATH}, Minerva~\cite{Minerva}, OlympiadBench~\cite{OlympiadBench}, AMC'23, AIME'24 and AIME'25.
-For MATH-500, Minerva and OlympiadBench, we sample 4 times and report Mean@4 and Pass@4.
-For AMC'23, AIME'24 and AIME'25, we sample 16 times and report Mean@16 and Pass@16.
+For MATH-500, Minerva and OlympiadBench, we sample 4 times and report Mean@4 (for Pass@1) and Pass@4.
+For AMC'23, AIME'24 and AIME'25, we sample 16 times and report Mean@16 (for Pass@1) and Pass@16.

-Note that the self-generated hints are only applied in the training stage.
+Note that the hints of LTE are only applied in the training stage.
 In evaluation, we strictly follow the standard protocol.
-The context length is set as 32768 for evaluation to minimize the interference caused by truncated overlong responses.
+The context length is set as 32,768 (\textit{i.e.}, the default maximum context length of the Qwen3 series of models) for evaluation to minimize the interference caused by truncated overlong responses.
 We set temperature as 0.6, top-p as 0.95 and top-k as 20 following~\citet{qwen3}.